Padel demystified.

 What is padel?

-Padel is a racket sport that was invented in Mexico and enjoys huge popularity in Europe and Latin America.
-It is the fastest growing sport in the world.
+Padel is a racket sport that was invented in Mexico and enjoys huge popularity in Europe, Latin America, US, Middle East and Asia.
+It is one of the fastest growing sport in the world.

-It is estimated that padel is played by over 25 million people in 90 countries around the world, yet most kiwis have never heard of it!
+It is estimated that padel is played by over 30 million people in 130 countries around the world - yet many Kiwis haven’t heard about it.
+Yet.

 Padel combines all the best elements of tennis, squash and badminton in an enclosed space that is slightly smaller than a regular tennis court.
 Most commonly, padel is played in doubles.
 The object of the game is to win 2 out of 3 sets to win the match.
 A set consists of 6 games and the scoring is the same as in tennis: 15, 30, 40, and game.
 The balls can bounce off the back and side walls allowing for unexpected bounces and exciting rallies.